Movie theater evacuates after ‘highly contagious’ urine samples delivered to wrong address

 SEATTLE — A Friday night at the movies ended abruptly when urine samples labeled “highly contagious” were delivered to the wrong address.

-A package marked “highly contagious human substance” arrived at the North Bend Theater in North Bend, Washington, according to Eastside Professional Firefighters, who responded.
+A package marked “highly contagious human substance” arrived at the North Bend Theater in North Bend, Washington, according to Eastside Professional Firefighters , who responded.

 Authorities evacuated the theater and closed nearby streets, CNN affiliate KOMO reported.
 The manager was also taken to the hospital as a precaution.

-About an hour after the theater was cleared out, the substance was determined to be urine samples and was disposed.
+About an hour after the theater was cleared out, the substance was determined to be urine samples and was disposed .

 “All is well,” the theater wrote on its website.
 “There was no danger.
 We will be open as usual” on Saturday to show “Frozen II.”